TIP:

 Studio

-The Studio is where you can access your recording studio, download previous recordings, customize studio settings, and invite participants.
+The studio is where you can access your recording studio, download previous recordings, customize studio settings, and invite participants.

-Studio session
+Studio Sidebar

 T